ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 See the common API of image-related features such as {@link TODO-common-api image style}, {@link TODO-common-api image resize}, and {@link TODO-common-api link image} to learn more about available image toolbar buttons.

+## Responsive images

+Support for responsive images in CKEditor 5 is brought by the {@link features/easy-image Easy Image} feature without any additional configuration.
+Refer to the {@link features/easy-image#responsive-images Easy Image integration} guide to learn how to use the feature in your project.

 ## Contribute

 The source code of the feature is available on GitHub in https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-image.